PFAS analysis script

 → PfasProfileFilter.r

 and place it as-is in the scripts folder of your enviMass project.
-Press button Settings → Apply.
+Then, press button Settings → Apply.

-• search_targetsuspects: Whether to annotate target/suspect screening matches with the script (TRUE / FALSE).
+• search_targetsuspects: Whether to annotate target/suspect screening matches, TRUE or FALSE.

-• search_insourcefrag: Whether to annotate matches with co-eluting MS1 in-source fragments (TRUE / FALSE).
+• search_insourcefrag: Whether to annotate matches with co-eluting MS1 in-source fragments, TRUE or FALSE.

-• search_homologues: Whether to annotate homologue series membership of profile peaks (TRUE / FALSE).
+• search_homologues: Whether to annotate homologue series for profile peaks, TRUE or FALSE.

-• search_MS2masses: Whether to annotate for MS/MS fragments to the profile peaks (TRUE / FALSE).
+• search_MS2masses: Whether to annotate MS2 fragments of the profile peaks, TRUE or FALSE.

-• MS2_masses: m/z values for MS/MS fragments (R vector <- c() definition with comma-separated numeric mass values).
+• MS2_masses: m/z values for MS2 fragments (R vector <- c() definition with comma-separated numeric mass values).

 • script(PfasProfileFilter): include as-is to embed the script.

-Depending on the selected annotations that you have set to TRUE, please check each of the additional data inputs described below:
+Depending on which of the four annotations that you have now set to TRUE, check each of the additional data inputs as described below:

 → Comparison text to copy and paste: